osirislab/Hack-Night/README.md

 ## Week 0: Background
-In order to get the most out of Hack Night, you should be familiar with some basic security concepts.
+In order to get the most out of Hack Night, you should be familiar with some basic security concepts and programming.

 ### Lecture Materials
 1. [PicoCTF Resources](https://picoctf.com/learn)